20 of the Most Common Bug, Insect, and Pest Phobias

 This is a curious little phobia that apparently has taken social media by storm.
 Coccinellidaephobia relates primarily to ladybugs but can also involve similar-looking beetles, such as Japanese lady beetles.

 While ladybugs are beneficial and prey upon several plant pests, Japanese lady beetles are quite destructive to plants yet look almost identical to the classic ladybug.
-Whether this is the cause or it’s the general appearance, it’s a shame this phobia has become clickbait when it should be given more serious attention.
+Whether this is the cause or it’s the general appearance, it’s a shame the phobia of ladybugs has become clickbait when it should be given more serious attention.

 #11 – Fear of Flies (Pteronarcophobia)